Howards End (film): Critical reception

-The film received massive critical acclaim.
+The film received widespread critical acclaim.
 On 5 June 2005, Roger Ebert included it on his list of "Great Movies".
 Leonard Maltin awarded the film 4 stars out of 4, and called the film "Extraordinarily good on every level."
 Dave Kehr of The Chicago Tribune gave a mixed review while reporting that the film "provides more than enough in the way of production values to keep its primary audience entertained.
 An audible gasp went up at a recent sneak preview over the film's re-creation of a Christmas-bedecked Harrod's of the turn of the century; the movie, like the store, knows how to put its merchandise on display."

-Review aggregator Rotten Tomatoes reports that 94% of 65 reviews are positive for the film, and the average rating is 8.3/10.
+Review aggregator Rotten Tomatoes reports that 94% of 69 reviews are positive for the film, and the average rating is 8.3/10.
 The site's critical consensus reads, "A superbly-mounted adaptation of E.M.
 Forster's tale of British class tension, with exceptional performances all round, Howards End ranks among the best of Merchant-Ivory's work."
-On Metacritic, the film holds a score of 89 out of 100, based on 10 reviews, indicating "universal acclaim".
+On Metacritic, the film holds a score of 88 out of 100, based on 11 reviews, indicating "universal acclaim".
 American audiences surveyed by CinemaScore gave the film a grade "B" on a scale of A+ to F.

 In 2016, the film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival, and was released theatrically after restoration on 26 August 2016.

 Howards End was placed on more top ten lists than any other film in 1992, edging out The Player and Unforgiven.
 It was placed on 82 of the 106 film critics polled.

 Box office

 The film grossed $26.3 million in the United States and Canada.
-In the United Kingdom it grossed over £3.7 million ($5.5 million).
+In the United Kingdom it grossed £4 million ($5.9 million).